Exploring Relations among Fairness Notions in Discrete Fair Division: Inference Engine

 \section{Inference Engine}

 We wrote a computer program, called the \emph{inference engine}.
 We initialize it with a list of implications and counterexamples (\cref{sec:summary:manual}), and then we repeatedly query it with a fair division setting.
 For each query, it infers additional implications and counterexamples using a method similar to transitive closure.
 Although the inference procedure is simple, the engine can still make non-trivial inferences.
 We present two such examples: \begin{enumerate} \item EEFX does not imply PROPavg (for equal entitlements over additive goods).
-This follows from a chain of (non-)implications: EEFX is implied by APS (\cref{thm:impl:aps-to-pess,thm:impl:mms-to-eefx}), APS does not imply PROPm (\cref{cex:aps-not-propm}), and PROPm is implied by PROPavg.
-Finding such a chain may not be simple, unless one is intimately aware of all implications and counterexamples.
+This follows from a chain of (non-)implications: EEFX is implied by APS (Lemmas \extRef{thm:impl:aps-to-pess} and \extRef{thm:impl:mms-to-eefx}), APS does not imply PROPm (\extCref{cex:aps-not-propm}), and PROPm is implied by PROPavg.
+Finding such a chain can be difficult if one is not intimately aware of all implications and counterexamples.
 The engine helps uncover many such non-obvious insights. \item APS does not imply EEF1 for unequal entitlements (over additive goods).
-To prove this, one cannot find a chain as in the previous example, since it doesn't exist.
-However, for the simpler case of binary valuations among two agents, APS is equivalent to PROP1 (\cref{thm:impl:tribool:aps,thm:impl:tribool:prop1}), EEF1 is equivalent to M1S (\cref{thm:impl:tribool:ef1-to-efx,thm:impl:mxs-to-ef1-n2}), and PROP1 does not imply M1S for this simpler case (\cref{cex:prop1-not-m1s-n2}). \end{enumerate}
+To prove this, one cannot find a chain as in the previous example, since it does not exist.
+However, for the simpler case of binary valuations among two agents, APS is equivalent to PROP1 (Lemmas \extRef{thm:impl:tribool:aps} and \extRef{thm:impl:tribool:prop1}), EEF1 is equivalent to M1S (Lemmas \extRef{thm:impl:tribool:ef1-to-efx} and \extRef{thm:impl:mxs-to-ef1-n2}), and PROP1 does not imply M1S for this simpler case (\extCref{cex:prop1-not-m1s-n2}). \end{enumerate}

 For each fair division setting that we query the engine with, it summarizes its inferred results as a directed acyclic graph (DAG).
-See \cref{fig:additive-nny,sec:dags} for examples of the program's output for various important fair division settings.
-The program is implemented as a web application; see \cref{fig:cpigjs} for the program's screenshot. \ifAnonymous Its source code is included as supplementary material. \else Its source is available on Github \cite{cpigjsEku}. \fi
+See \cref{fig:additive-nny} and \dagsRef{} for examples of the program's output for various important fair division settings.
+The program is implemented as a web application; see \cref{fig:cpigjs} for the program's screenshot.
+Its source code is available on Github \citep{cpigjsEku}.